Randi Zuckerberg calls out airline after passenger allegedly harasses her

-Randi Zuckerberg says she was subjected to "lewd sexual remarks" by a man seated next to her on an Alaska Airlines flight—and that flight attendants were aware of a pattern of inappropriate conduct by the man, but "brushed off his behavior."
+Randi Zuckerberg says she was subjected to "lewd sexual remarks" by a man seated next to her on an Alaska Airlines flight -- and that flight attendants were aware of a pattern of inappropriate conduct by the man, but "brushed off his behavior."

-Zuckerberg, the 35-year-old Silicon Valley titan and former spokeswoman for Facebook, took to social media Wednesday to share the email she sent to the airline following her flight.
+Zuckerberg -- a Silicon Valley entrepreneur and sister of Facebook founder Mark Zuckerberg -- took to social media Wednesday to share the email she sent to the airline following her flight.

 Alaska Airlines responded to the email via Twitter, said the allegations were "very disturbing," and that it was investigating.